mikemarshal/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.
+   -Start: process is initialized
+   -Ready: process has been loaded into main memory and waits for execution on CPU.
+   -Running: process moves to running state when chosen for execution
+   -Blocked:  process goes to blocked state when it needs an external change in states
+   -Terminated: process can be terminated from running state either by completing its executing or being killed.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
+  -A zombie process is one that completed execution but still has an entry in the process table (in the terminated state).
+These happen for child processes where entry is needed to allow the parent process to read its child's exist status.
+A child process becomes a zombie before being removed from the resource table.
 3. Describe the job of the Scheduler in the OS in general.
+  - Maximizing the total amount of work completed per time unit, minimizing wait time, minimizing latency/response time
 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.
+  -MLFQ: if a process uses too much CPU time it will be moved to a lower priority queue, RR: time slices are assigned to each process in equal portions and in circular order (all processes don't have priority)
 ## Programming Exercise: The Lambda School Shell (`lssh`)

 Important Safety Tip: Resist the urge to start coding until you: